gnolang/gno/docs/gno-tooling/cli/gnokey/full-security-tx.md

 4. `Machine A`: Broadcast the transaction

-For the sake of simplicity, in this example, we will assume that the procedure is happening on two machines, and we will again use the Userbook realm on the Portal Loop testnet.
+For the sake of simplicity, in this example, we will assume that the procedure is happening on two machines controlled by the same person, and we will use the Userbook realm on the Portal Loop testnet.

 ## Fetching account information from the chain